-While some pre-Islamic beliefs still exist among the Saharawi, they like to think of themselves as pure Muslims.
-Like most North African groups, there are some beliefs that certain dead Muslim teachers have a power that can be accessed for healing through pilgrimage to their grave sites.
-Some scholars have mentioned that the Saharawi also worship a god known as Sidi Erbbi, who is paternal and full of life.
+While many pre-Islamic beliefs still exist among the Sahrawi, they like to think of themselves as pure Muslims, though they are not that orthodox.
+Like most North African groups, they hold to beliefs that certain dead Muslim teachers have a power that can be accessed for healing through pilgrimage to their grave sites.
+Some scholars have mentioned that the Sahrawi also worship a god known as Sidi Erbbi, who is paternal and full of life.

 |Population this Country||900|

 |Pioneer Workers Needed||1|

 |Alternate Names||Delim; Delim Bedouin; Saharawi|